fredrikaverpil/dotfiles/README_K8S.md

 #### Push to Dockerhub registry

-- Log into docker.io: `podman login docker.io`.
+- Log into docker.io: `x login docker.io`.
-- Push image to dockerhub: `podman push docker.io/fredrikaverpil/gohello:0.0.1`.
+- Push image to dockerhub: `x push docker.io/fredrikaverpil/gohello:0.0.1`.

 Note: to push a multi-architecture container, it's easier to use docker's buildx: